cran/argparser/README.md

 ### History ###

-* v0.4 (in progress)
+v0.5.1 (release candidate)

+- Negative numbers can now be parsed correctly as argument values
+- Help message printing is prettier
+- Concatenated short-form flags are now split into individual flags
+- To be released on CRAN pending additional testing

+v0.4 Simplify argument names

-       *Incompatibility*: '-' in argument names are substitute by '_'
+**Incompatibility**: '-' in argument names are substitute by '_'

-* v0.3 Added support for multi-valued arguments
+v0.3 Added support for multi-valued arguments

-* v0.2 Function names change
+v0.2 Function names change

-       *Incompatibility*: '.' in function names are replaced with '_'
+**Incompatibility**: '.' in function names are replaced with '_'

-* v0.1 Initial release
+v0.1 Initial release

 ### Dependencies ###